 Return to Cairns, with free time to enjoy this tropical city.
 On Day 6, take an excursion to the UNESCO-designated Queensland rainforest on the historic Kuranda Scenic Railway and explore the canopy on the Skyrail Rainforest Cableway.
 Ride the Kuranda Scenic Railway, through a lush tropical paradise framed by rugged mountains, waterfalls and ravines.
 Travel on authentic timber carriages between Cairns and the village of Kuranda, via hand-hewn tunnels and across towering bridges, through the awe-inspiring Barron Gorge.
 Experience the exotic beauty of North Queensland’s tropical rainforests, marvelling at the incredible array of plants and animals encountered all along the way.
 We also glide above the canopy of this World Heritage rainforest and learn more about this ancient ecosystem with Skyrail Rainforest Cableway.
 Estimated travel time-Day 5: 1 hour drive Port Douglas to Cairns

 Witness the sunrise over Uluru and enjoy an interpretative walk around the base of the rock, before arriving at Alice Springs for the night.
-Awake before sunrise to watch the colours change over Uluru.
-An interpretive walk around the base of Uluru gives explanation about its significance to local people.
-Estimated travel time: 10 hours Travel distance: 770 km
+Estimated travel time: 10 hours (including stops) Travel distance: 770 km

 Day 12-13 Auckland (2B)

 Fly to Auckland, New Zealand and enjoy an orientation walk with the CEO.
-On Day 13, embark on a dolphin and whale watching boat excursion, getting our first glimpse of the amazing wildlife of the region.
-Estimated travel time: 4 hour flight
+On Day 13, option to embark on a dolphin and whale watching boat excursion or explore the city.
+Day 12 Estimated travel time: 4 hour flight

 Day 14 Raglan (1B,1D)